mattwright324/hll-map-rotation/README.md

 # 9 warfares in a row with default settings with seed rotation
 $ ./new_rotation.py -s -c "9w"

+# 9 warfares with extended stress distance printed for the MapRotation.ini file
+$ ./new_rotation.py -c "9w" -r 2 -f "ini"

 # all 13 unique maps alternating stress and nonstress
 $ ./new_rotation.py -c "13w" -t 1 -r 1